dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <img src="/img/gender-equality-paradox/gii_vs_female_share_nonstem_and_female_share.svg" alt="gii vs female STEM and non-STEM fractions" loading="lazy">
 </a>

 Again, the most gender-equal countries have a smaller fraction of women in STEM, but not non-STEM.
-With propensities, this effect is <a href="/img/gender-equality-paradox/gii_vs_female_propensity.pdf">even stronger</a>.
+If you use propensities instead of the female share of degrees, the effect is <a href="/img/gender-equality-paradox/gii_vs_female_propensity.pdf">even stronger</a>.

 A third alternative is BIGI, as suggested by Richardson et al. Be very careful here: BIGI is negative when women are favored and positive when men are favored.
 Equality occurs around zero.